Andrej and Karen Brummer

 Seen in Chiang Rai, Thailand

-OK so it’s probably not that nice to make fun of non-English speaking countries’ spelling mistakes, grammatical errors and sentences that just don’t make sense at all.
+We’ve had a funny day seeing spelling mistakes, grammatical errors and sentences that just don’t make sense at all.
 We are the first to admit that we can’t read or write (yet!) in Thai or Lao.
 And we probably make plenty of mistakes in English too.
 So sorry Laos and Thailand, but we saw all of these things in one day on the way from Luang Namtha to Chiang Rai, and by the end of the day we had to admit that it’s pretty funny.

 Where do we even begin?